The LeadersIn Maritime Law

 The LHWCA & Disability Compensation

-• Temporary Disability: Injured employee cannot return to work and is still recovering
+• Temporary Disability: The injured employee cannot return to work and is still recovering.

-• Permanent Disability: Injured employee's condition is stable and will no longer improve.
+• Permanent Disability: The injured employee's condition is stable and will no longer improve.

-• Total Disability: Injured employee cannot perform any work.
+• Total Disability: The injured employee cannot perform any work.

-• Partial Disability: Injured employee can still work, but only under modified conditions.
+• Partial Disability: The injured employee can still work, but only under modified conditions.

-Per LHWCA § 908, disability compensation is paid to maritime employees as follows:
+Per LHWCA § 908, disability compensation is paid as follows:

-• Temporary Total Disability (TTD) - Injured employees will receive two-thirds of Average Weekly Wage (AWW) in compensation, which is subjected to annual minimum and maximum amounts.
-A worker with an AWW of $600/week would have a TTD benefit rate of $400/week.
+• Temporary Total Disability (TTD): Injured employees will receive two-thirds of the Average Weekly Wage (AWW), subject to annual minimums and maximums.
+A worker with an AWW of $600/week would have a TTD of $400/week.

-• Temporary Partial Disability (TPD) - Injured employees will receive compensation at precisely two-thirds their loss of earning capacity, which is calculated by subtracting what they earn after the injury from their AWW.
-For instance, if an individual has an AWW of $600 per week and is only able to earn $300 after the injury, the difference is $300, and their TPD benefit rate would be $200/week.
+• Temporary Partial Disability (TPD): Injured employees will receive two-thirds of their loss of earning capacity, calculated by subtracting what they earn after the injury from their AWW.
+If a worker with an AWW of $600/week is only able to earn $300/week after the injury, the difference is $300, and their TPD benefit rate would be $200/week.

-• Permanent Total Disability (PTD) - Injured employees will be compensated at precisely two-thirds of Average Weekly Wage (AWW).
-This compensation will be paid as long as the worker has the disability.
+• Permanent Total Disability (PTD): Injured employees will be compensated at two-thirds of their AWW, to be paid as long as the worker has the disability.
 In cases of PTD, the disability is considered to be permanent.

-• Permanent Partial Disability (PPD) - Injured employees with a permanent impairment will receive compensation for a specified number of weeks; this is commonly referred to as "scheduled PPD," which is payable even if the employee returns to work.
-The LHWCA lays out a precise schedule for compensation depending on which body part is impaired (read it here).
+• Permanent Partial Disability (PPD): Injured employees with a permanent impairment will receive compensation for a specified number of weeks; this is commonly referred to as "scheduled PPD," payable even if the employee returns to work.
+The LHWCA lays out a schedule for compensation depending on which body part is impaired.

-• Unscheduled Permanent Partial Disability - If a permanent impairment is suffered by a body part that is not listed in the "Schedule" explained above, injured employees will be compensated at precisely two-thirds their loss of earning capacity; this is known as "unscheduled PPD."
+• Unscheduled Permanent Partial Disability: If a permanent impairment is suffered by a body part that is not listed in the LHWCA schedule for compensation explained above, injured employees will be compensated at precisely two-thirds of their loss of earning capacity.
+This is also referred to as "unscheduled PPD."

-The job of an occupational therapist is to treat a patient so they can go back to what they were doing before the accident.
-Even if a worker can no longer work because the extent of the injuries was so severe, occupational therapy should still be utilized to help the individual cope with everyday life.
-Especially if an injured worker must now use a prosthetic, occupational therapy can be a valuable tool in teaching an injured worker how to utilize it.
+Many people choose occupational therapy to restore lost function after a serious injury.
+Even if a worker can no longer work because the extent of their injuries is so severe, occupational therapy should still be utilized to help the individual cope with everyday life.
+Especially if an injured worker must now use a prosthetic or other assistive device, occupational therapy can be a valuable tool in teaching an injured worker how to utilize it.

 Vocational Rehabilitation